-I was very, very lucky to get into the Survivors of the Naronic LARP at Intercon H. The game was set in 1893 and I got to play Lady Caroline Harmsworth, British explorer and journalist.
-Because I'm a sucker for punishment I did not reuse the pile of 90's stuff that I've previously made. ;)
+I was lucky to get into the Survivors of the Naronic LARP at Intercon H in March of 2008.
+The game was set in 1893 and I got to play Lady Caroline Harmsworth, British explorer and journalist.
+Because I'm a sucker for punishment I did not reuse the pile of 90's stuff that I've previously made.

-Because I totally suck, Kathleen got the only photo of this costume during the game.
+Kathleen got the only photo of this costume during the game.
 She very kindly allowed me to use a copy of it here (Alan's in the picture too, dressed as a British army Captain).
-If you're interested there are some other awesome pictures in her Intercon H gallery.
 There aren't any pictures of my spats from the game, but I took some when I got back home so I can show off the 5 to 10 hours of work that went into them.
 Over all I made 50 button holes and hand sewed 66 buttons over the week and a half it took me to put the outfit together.

 I'd especially like to thank Danielle for all her help.
 I definitely wouldn't have gotten the skirt done in time without her! :D